piximi/documentation/piximi-documentation/classify-example-eukaryotic-image.md

 To begin, we will load the images from an example dataset included in Piximi by pressing ![open](./icons/open-folder-icon.svg) `Open` in the top left.
 Select `Open example project` > `Open human U2OS-cells example project` to get started.
 Alternatively, if you would like to load your own images, press ![upload](./icons/cloud-upload-icon.svg) `Open image` in the top right.

+The images correspond to U2OS cells expressing arrestin-GFP, and a beta2-adrenergic receptor.
+Upon receptor stimulation arrestin-GFP is recruited to the plasma membrane and eventually endocytosed resulting in vesicle like structures.

 ```{figure} ./img/user-guide-open-img.png
 ---